 It’s a bit of a sad aspect of the NHS that often they seem to forget about how a patient might be feeling whilst waiting for their appointment.
 Do they think I can’t tell that everyone has got back from lunch late?
 Wouldn’t it seem odd that my Dr is wandering around twiddling his thumbs waiting to do my procedure?
 Well, that’s just how it is.
 Most of the time we are running late… understaffed, over-booked.
 We couldn’t possibly just come and say, “sorry you are being kept waiting, we are running late but will be with you shortly”.

 Anyway, I was called in and one of the nurses did apologise for the wait and once I was in there, the care was brilliant.
 We talked about the obvious subject whilst the Dr got to work: the weather.
-Storm Barney was picking up outside and I commented that I already had a Storm Barney in my house at home (my son).
+Storm Barney was picking up outside.
 She asked me about my kids to distract me while the Dr poked my arm with a needle, numbing the area.
 The worst bit of the whole experience was when they cauterize the wound to stop the bleeding.
 I wasn’t supposed to touch my rings in case I got electric shocks and this wand he was using to burn my flesh was crackling away rather loudly.
 It was as if he was using a sparkler left over from bonfire night.
 I could feel my cheeks flushing and head spinning a little.
 I’m not usually one to faint but I did start feeling rather queer.

 I got three stitches that I had removed today.
 They only just about squeezed me in as they had to be out ten days after.
 I thought, if I don’t get this appointment I’ll have to just take them out myself, because I’m bad-ass like that.
 You know, it was the kind of thing you say when you are almost 100% certain you won’t have to do it.